Admiral of the Navy - There is only one Admiral of the Navy and it was Admiral George Dewey.

-KNOCK OFF WORK To quit suddenly; to stop.---"It's about time to knock off work."---Nautical origin: Aboard sailing ships, the galleys used to be rowed to the rythem of a mallet striking a wooden block.
+KNOCK OFF WORK To quit suddenly; to stop.---It's about time to knock off work.---Nautical origin: Aboard sailing ships, the galleys used to be rowed to the rhythm of a mallet striking a wooden block.
 When the knocking stopped, it was a signal to stop rowing.

 Marooned This old punishment for mutineers consisted of placing them on an island with musket, cutlass, and a breaker of water; and leaving them to their fate.
 It got its name from a certain Ci-maroon Indians who had been transplanted in the West Indies as cheap labor and, deserted by their Spanish masters, had been left to starve to death.
 The famous Captain Drake discovered them in a pitiable condition and gained the Indian's lasting gratitude by returning them to their far-off home.

 Mayday Mayday is the internationally recognized voice radio signal for ships and people in serious trouble at sea.
 Made official in 1948, it is an anglicizing of the French maidez, help me.